ATVOD: Enforcement

-Consultation and Research
+Consultation and research

-In 2013 ATVOD conducted a survey into how easy the public think it is for under-18s to access hardcore pornography on the Internet and whether the public think that regulation to prevent such access is important.
+In 2013 ATVOD conducted a survey into how easy the public thought it was for under-18s to access hardcore pornography on the Internet and whether the public thought that regulation to prevent such access was important.
 ATVOD subsequently organised a conference for representatives from the UK's adult entertainment industry and children's charities in conjunction with Queen Mary University of London.
 The conference, entitled For Adults Only? – Protecting Children From Online Porn, met to discuss measures on how to stop young people accessing pornography online.
 Industry representatives the Association of Sites Advocating Child Protection and the Free Speech Coalition called for a public education campaign instead of blanket censorship, such as ISP blocking, based on the findings of their own report Protecting Children in the Digital Age.
 Campaign group Sex & Censorship questioned the presumption of the conference, pointing out that there is no evidence that online pornography is harmful and that inappropriate regulation could be counter-productive to child safety.

 In 2014 ATVOD published the results of research carried out in December 2013, tracking the actions of 45,000 UK internet users under the age of 18.
-Of those sampled, 10% of under-18s, 6% of under-16s, and 3% of under-12s who used the Internet during that month accessed an adult internet service at some point.
+Of those sampled, 10% of under-18s, 6% of under-16s, and 3% of under-12s who used the Internet during that month had accessed an adult internet service at some point.
 The definition of an adult website in the survey was broad, including the sex toy and lingerie retailer Ann Summers.
 Concerns were raised about the small sample size associated with users aged under 12.
 Nielsen Netview, the marketing agency that carried out the survey, commented that: "The sample size for 6–11 year-olds on the panel is very low.
 Figures for this age range are still reported, but they are always issued with a 'health warning' as being potentially too unstable to accurately project audience size."
 ATVOD confirmed that: "Sample sizes for the youngest children (6–11) are relatively small and figures for this age group should be treated with caution as they may exhibit large changes month to month...
 These demographics do not meet minimum sample size standards."